When I was walking home from the auto shop I was prompted to listen to the Bible starting in Genesis.

 ‘Now no shrub had yet appeared on the earth and no plant had yet sprung up, for the Lord God had not sent rain on the earth and there was no one to work the ground, but streams came up from the earth and watered the whole surface of the ground.’Genesis 2:5-6

-You can see that it wasn’t rain that watered the garden and made it thrive but it was the streams of living water that did it.
+You can see that it wasn’t rain that watered the garden and made it thrive but it was the streams of living water that did.

 And if you think about it, even if you do see clouds in the sky it doesn’t mean that it will rain.
-But if you hear a stream there’s no doubt that running water is there.
+But if you hear the sounds of rushing water there’s no doubt that a stream is there.

 For example, The Lord’s provision doesn’t always go by what we can see and expect, ‘I see rain clouds so I expect rain.’
 But it’s always by what we hear and know.
 I hear running water so I know a stream/river is nearby.
 You usually hear streams before you see it.